drakkan/sftpgo/docs/custom-actions.md

 The `actions` struct inside the "sftpd" configuration section allows to configure the actions for file operations and SSH commands.

-Actions will not be executed if an error is detected, and so a partial file is uploaded or an SSH command is not successfully completed.
 The `upload` condition includes both uploads to new files and overwrite of existing files.
 The `ssh_cmd` condition will be triggered after a command is successfully executed via SSH. `scp` will trigger the `download` and `upload` conditions and not `ssh_cmd`.
+The notification will indicate if an error is detected and so, for example, a partial file is uploaded.

 The `command`, if defined, is invoked with the following arguments: